arturitu/webvr-template/README.md

 # webvr-template
-A WebVR template with package &amp; task manager
+A WebVR template with node/npm/browserify for package &amp; task management